-GENERAL INDICATOR INFORMATION RESPONSE

-Indicator title: Identifies the title of the strategic-oriented goal, objective or Number of government exhibitions integrating government services to citizens coordinated

-programme performance indicator.
+GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Number of marketing initiatives to increase awareness of GCIS services and offerings Identifies the title of the strategic-oriented goal, objective or programme performance indicator.

 Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-Exhibitions coordinated Assumptions: Factors that are accepted as true and certain to happen without proof That there is budget to implement exhibitions Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable Four exhibitions will be coordinated CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Marketing register Source/collection of data: Describes where the information comes from and how it is collected A spreadsheet with consolidated information for the exhibitions that were held Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+The number (quantity) of marketing activities marketing GCIS services and offerings Assumptions: Factors that are accepted as true and certain to happen without proof Self-initiated marketing activities will be implemented to market GCIS services and offerings Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable Implement self-initiated marketing activities to market GCIS services and offerings CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated On a marketing register Source/collection of data: Describes where the information comes from and how it is collected It comes from the Marketing and Distribution unit's initiatives to implementent marketing activities Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumilative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Directorate: Marketing and Distribution Who is responsible for collecting the data?
-DD: Marketing Who is responsible for checking and verifying the data captured?
+Senior Secretary: Marketing and Distribution Who is responsible for checking and verifying the data captured?
 CD: CSA Means of verification (evidence) Marketing register

-Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Lack of a marketing budget INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: CSA
+Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Lack of marketing budget INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: CSA